navikt/crm-kafka-activity/README.md

 Only the following changes will cause automatic deployment of nais pods:

 - [.nais/](/.nais) (app configurations, one for each pod)
-  - Causes only the changed or added configurations/pods to be deployed, the rest are ignored
+  - Only the newly added configurations will be deployed, and edited configurations will be re-deployed.
 - [src/](/src) (Kotlin code)
   - All configurations (pods) are re-deployed by editing the code base
 - [build.gradle](/build.gradle) (Kotlin dependencies)